Our Hotels Events & Experiences Private Hire Read All About It The Cotswolds Festive Season

 Set Lunch Menu

-DISCOVER ALFIE’S AT THE ALFRED TENNYSON
+DISCOVER ALF’S AT THE ALFRED TENNYSON

-Whether you’re joining us for a midweek lunch, a long overdue catch-up or a special celebration, Alfie’s at The Alfred Tennyson offers an experience that’s both elevated and inviting.
+Whether you’re joining us for a midweek lunch, a long overdue catch-up or a special celebration, Alf’s at The Alfred Tennyson offers an experience that’s both elevated and inviting.
 Choose from our seasonal à la carte or settle into the set menu.
 Either way, expect carefully crafted dishes, considered wines and a welcome that feels properly warm.

 Book Your Table